bene200/grnai-vis-phenotypes/README.md

 ## Documentation

-Please have a look at ./examples/simple.js for an example on how to instantiate and use the visualisation.
+Please have a look at ./examples/simple.js for an example on how to instantiate and use the visualization.

-## Contributing

-All contributions are welcome.

 ## Support